Hidden Gems of the Southwest

 • Mid-range zoom lens in the range of 24-100mm.

-• Long telephoto lenses will come in handy in several locations.
+• Long telephoto lenses will come in handy in many locations.
 We really like the 100-400mm zoom lens.

 • Extra batteries, memory cards, and cleaning supplies.